-After the law school, i have worked extensively as a human Rights Activist with special interest in police atrocities against women prisoners.
-I hold another interest in Rights of Sex workers and gender politics.
+After law school, I have worked extensively as a Human Rights Activist with a special interest in police atrocities against women prisoners.
+I hold another interest in the Rights of Sex workers and gender politics.

 I am pursuing my interest in Freelance writings and Civil Rights Activities.

 “The Gospel of Mary Magdalene and Me” was submitted for the 2014 Manbooker Prize.
 This is a book that was completed in a span of ten years after having referred more than 500 authoritative books.
 Now this book occupies a pride of place on the bookshelves of about 60 countries.
 In the second-biggest international book festival of the world, The Dubai International Book Fair of 2015, where ten million people came, and which extended to two weeks, this book was released by the Hon.
 Indian Ambassador Seetharam, by handing it over to the famous Indian writer Sethu.
 It might seem a coincidence that in the above function, Dan Brown, the author of the book ‘The Da Vinci Code’ was also present.